wolfgangasdf/washboard-swt/README.md

 I thought about implementing this, however, since even Sol.wdgt uses some compiled helper tools, this doesn't make sense.
 It's easy to rewrite widgets using only html, js & co.

-# How to run TODO
+# How to run
-[Download a zip](https://github.com/wolfgangasdf/WebRemoteControl/releases), extract it somewhere and run the app (mac), the executable or the bat file in bin/.
-It is not signed, google for "open unsigned mac/win" (right click -> open on mac).
+[Download a zip](https://github.com/wolfgangasdf/washboard-swt/releases), extract it somewhere and run the app (mac).
+It is not signed, google for "open unsigned mac" (right click -> open on mac).

 ## Notes
 ### Lockfile and revealing (bring to front)